amadeus4dev/data-collection/data/hotelchains.md

 # Hotel Chains.

-Some of them might not be accessible in test environment.
+> Note that some of them might not be accessible in test environment.

 ## Hotel Chains
 | Chain Code | Master Chain | Chain Name |